Personjs0421/personjs.github.io/source/_posts/liwary.md

 However, this is an easy fix.
 We just change up our serialised object to this:
  `O:4:"Book":1:{s:4:"name";s:12:"flaflagg.txt";}`

-When the code tries to replace the "flag" inf "flaflagg", it just gives us back "flag.txt"
+When the code tries to replace the "flag" in "flaflagg", it just gives us back "flag.txt"

 Re-encoding and re-serialising, we get: